SamerMakni/product_feed/README.md

     - `db_connection()`:
         - We use this decorator function to add a level of abstraction to the connection to the sqlite file.
 Ensuring reusability and automatic closing of the connection.
         1. `db_connection` function takes an optional argument `db_location` which defaults to `config.database`.
-        2. `decorator` function `func`, which is the function that will be decorated.
+        2. function `func`, which is the function that will be decorated.
         3. `wraps(func)` is a decorator from the functools module.
         4. `wrapper` function takes any number of arguments, inside this function we establish the connection to the sqlite file.
-Then `func` is excuted, the with statement in the wrapper function ensures that the connection is automatically closed.
+Then `func` is executed, the with statement in the wrapper function ensures that the connection is automatically closed.

     - `validate_product()`:
         - This function validates a product according to Google Merchant product data specifications, the specifications can be found [here](https://support.google.com/merchants/answer/7052112?hl=en).